Snaith: History

+The priory church, dedicated to St Lawrence, was granted to Selby Abbey by Archbishop Gerard in the early twelfth century and became a small Benedictine cell of that house.
+In 1310 it was appropriated to Selby with two monks made resident alongside a secular priest.
+Snaith received a royal charter to hold markets and fairs in 1223 under Henry III.
+For centuries the parish exercised its own ecclesiastical jurisdiction as a peculiar, with proceedings held in a local consistory court.

-The priory church of St Lawrence is low and wide, with pinnacles.
-Its core is Norman and cruciform but the tower is Early English and stands at the west end.
+The church is low and wide, with pinnacles.
+Its core is Norman and cruciform, but the tower, standing at the west end, is Early English.
 The chancel is Decorated Gothic and the nave has Perpendicular arcades and a high clerestory.
 Glass in the chancel window is by Francis Spear and there is a notable monument to Viscount Downe by Francis Chantrey.

 The church was designated a Grade I listed building in 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
+Part of the former priory garth was taken when the railway was laid out along the north edge of the town between the church and the River Aire.